UndeadRonin99/ClockIT/README.md

 # ClockIT
 ClockIT is an advanced time management and tracking system designed to help users efficiently manage their tasks and time.
 This README file provides an overview of the features offered by ClockIT, making it accessible to both technical and non-technical stakeholders.

+### amendments

+Added:

+-pages for easy access for logs so that the user has the ability to view the logs at first glance

+Removed:

+-the awards and challenges features as we already had 2 features added

 ### FeedBack from lecture -

 Remember to implement your lecturer’s feedback on the prototype before adding the new features.
 Pay special attention to the feedback on the user interface.
 Marks will be awarded for that again in this part, so you now have the opportunity to improve on what you did before.